 For development, we need to be able to change files inside the Neos application container.
 Thus, we mount the local directory inside the container.

 On Windows and OSX, mounting a directory with loads of files (like a Neos / Flow distribution) is quite slow.
-That is why this approach copies all Neos files into the container and then we selectively only mount the directories which we modify.
+That is why this approach copies all Neos files into the container and then we selectively mount the directories which we modify.

 Composer is the PHP dependency manager, similar to NPM for Node.js, or Maven for Java.